 The best business decisions are made from comprehensive, data-driven metrics.
-Gut instincts are valuable, but data driven decisions reign supreme.
+Small business decisions are no exception.
+Gut instincts are valuable, but data driven decisions reign supreme over the long term time horizon.
 By allowing technology to guide and assist you along your decision-making process, your business will reap tangible benefits.